The $z=7.08$ quasar ULAS J1120+0641 May Never Reach a "Normal" Black Hole to Stellar Mass Ratio

-We seek to confirm this estimate by comparing it to other sources. \citet{Marshall2024} estimate a SFR of 12.5 M$_\odot$ yr$^{-1}$ from $H\beta$, but because of artifacts from their PSF subtraction, the region within a radius of $\sim$ 0\farcs2 is not included in this measurement---we expect this region to contain most of the central starburst, based on the spatial extent of the far-IR emission.
-The far-IR emission from the J1120+0641 host is confined mainly to the central 1 - 1.5 kpc \citep{Venemans2017}, so this measurement likely misses most of the star formation. \citet{Bosman2024} measured the broad H$\alpha$ line (and longer wavelength recombination lines) in an aperture of radius 0\farcs3 centered on the nucleus, providing a possibility to fill in the missing area with lines less subject to extinction.
+In general, ULIRGs absorb most of the energy in emission lines due to young stars, with only a fraction that escapes, meaning SFR estimates from optical and near-IR emission lines underestimate the total star formation.
+We can check for this behavior by comparing J1120+0641's SFR from the infrared luminosity with what would be deduced from standard optical emission line estimates.
+The much lower SFR from H$\beta$ \citep[12.5 M$_\odot$ yr$^{-1}$,][]{Marshall2024} seems to support this point, but because of artifacts from their PSF subtraction, the region within a radius of $\sim$ 0\farcs2 is not included in this measurement.
+We expect this region to contain most of the central starburst, based on the 1 - 1.5 kpc spatial extent of the far-IR emission \citep{Venemans2017}. \citet{Bosman2024} measured H$\alpha$ in an aperture of radius 0\farcs3 centered on the nucleus, providing a possibility to fill in the missing area.
 In Figure~\ref{fig:halph}, we show the result of refitting their line profile, including two broad components as in their fit but adding an unresolved line.
-This unresolved component reduces the $\chi^2$ of the fit, and is best fit when offset to the red by $\sim$ 200 km s$^{-1}$, consistent with the result in Section~\ref{sec:bhmass} given that we are probing different regions in the galaxy.
+This unresolved component reduces the $\chi^2$ of the fit, based on an error estimated by repeating the fit multiple times with the narrow component set to different wavelengths.
+This fit is offset to the red by $\sim$ 200 km s$^{-1}$, consistent with the result in Section~\ref{sec:bhmass} given that we are probing different regions in the galaxy.
 The estimated flux of the narrow H$\alpha$ line is $1.2 \pm 0.5 \times 10^{-20}$ W m$^{-2}$.
-The error was estimated by repeating the fit with the narrow component constrained to different wavelengths.
-A similar fit to the Pa$\alpha$ profile, keeping the line widths and relative wavelengths (in velocity space) the same but varying the strengths, also reduces the $\chi^2$.
-The line flux is $4 \pm 2.7 \times 10^{-21}$ W m$^{-2}$, with the error determined as for the H$\alpha$ line.
-This is a marginal detection, but is consistent with the expected hydrogen spectrum of a strongly obscured ULIRG.
+A similar fit to the Pa$\alpha$ profile, keeping the line widths and relative wavelengths (in velocity space) shows a weak detection ($\sim 1.5 \sigma$).
+The fact that neither H$\alpha$ nor Pa$\alpha$ show a strong narrow line supports the host galaxy's ULIRG behavior, indicating strong obscuration that suppresses optical/near-IR star formation signatures.